sighol/git-branch-cleanup/README.md

 cargo install --git https://github.com/sighol/git-branch-cleanup
 ```

-Then you can run this command in the root directory of your git repository
+Then you can run these commands in the root directory of your git repository
 ```
+git fetch --prune
 git branch-cleanup
 ```